takano32/build-kernel/almalinux/README.md

-# build-kernel-rpm
+# build-kernel-almalinux

 ```
-$ docker build -t build-kernel-rpm .
+$ docker build -t build-kernel-almalinux .
-$ docker run -it --rm -p 8000:8000 build-kernel-rpm
+$ docker run -it --rm -p 8000:8000 build-kernel-almalinux
 ```
-Borwse http://localhost:8000/ and you can get built rpm packages from `rpm` directory.
+Borwse http://localhost:8000/ and you can get built rpm packages from `rpm-pkg` directory.

 # reference